Naples & the Amalfi Coast

 The Ionian Coast is dotted with Sicily's superlatives – the island's highest volcano, Mt Etna, is here; the queen of all resorts, Taormina, perches on a clifftop; and it's home to Sicily's second-largest city, Catania.
 Catania is the region's centre, a wonderful and shabby city with a great pulse and active street- and nightlife.

-Tossed like so many colourful dice into this beautiful velvet-blue bay, the islands here are justifiably famous and sought out.
-They are tantalisingly different as well.
-Procida, Ischia and Capri vary not just in ambience and landscape, but also in their sights, activities and size.
+Tossed like colourful dice into the beautiful blue Bay of Naples, the islands of the Amalfi Coast are justifiably famous and sought out.
+They are tantalisingly diverse as well.
+Procida, Ischia and Capri vary not just in ambience and landscape but also in their sights, activities and size.

 With its outstanding classical ruins, beautiful baroque towns and sandy beaches, this is Sicily's top draw.
 The temptation is to stay in Syracuse, hanging out in the piazzas and sunning yourself on the seafront, but drag yourself away and you'll be rewarded with some of Sicily's most charming towns.

 Rising out of the cobalt-blue seas off Sicily's northeastern coast, the Unesco-protected Aeolian Islands (Vulcano, Lipari, Salina, Panarea, Stromboli, Filicudi and Alicudi) are a little piece of paradise, a magical outdoor playground offering thrills and spills at every turn.

 The Penisola Salentina, better known simply as Salento, is hot, dry and remote, retaining a flavour of its Greek past.
 It stretches across Italy's heel from Brindisi to Taranto and down to Santa Maria di Leuca.
 Here the lush greenery of Valle d'Itria gives way to flat, ochre-coloured fields hazy with wildflowers in spring, and endless olive groves.